Best Luggage Brands Reviews In 2020 – Our 5 Top Choices

 Some of them are old in the game and have a long-lasting reputation of maintaining high quality.

-So How Do You Know Which Luggage Brand Is The Best, Or At Least Good?
+How Do You Know Which Luggage Brand Is The Best, Or At Least Good?

 In 2015, Consumer Reports conducted a survey among more than 3,400 of their subscribers.
 They were asked about their views on and experiences from luggage quality and brands.
 The outcome was both surprising and interesting.

 Many of the respondents owned suitcases and other luggage from well-known manufacturers.
 Some of those are the ones that often come to mind first when people get asked about luggage brands.
-But, those same brands fell near the bottom of the list when the participants of the survey were asked to rate them.
+But those same brands fell near the bottom of the list when the participants of the survey were asked to rate them.

-So, What Are The Top Luggage Brands?
+So, Which Are The Top Luggage Brands Then?

 We do believe, however, that investing in top quality can prove to be very economical.
 You’ll see what we mean when you read about the warranties some of the companies employ!